Best OTC Hearing Aids (2026)

 - OTC hearing aids are FDA-authorized only for adults 18+ with self-perceived mild-to-moderate hearing loss.
 Severe/profound loss, sudden hearing loss, single-sided deafness, ear pain, or drainage require a licensed audiologist and a prescription device — do not substitute OTC. [src1, src3]

-- Sony's CRE-C20/E10 are discontinued (April 2026).
-Warranty/service are honored for existing buyers, but treat new listings as clearance — confirm support before purchasing. [src6]
+- Sony's CRE-C20/E10 are discontinued (April 2026) and the Amazon listing is “Currently unavailable”; Sony has also delisted the product from its own site.
+Warranty/service are honored for existing buyers, but treat any new listing as clearance — confirm support before purchasing. [src6]

 - Lab scores (HearAdvisor SoundGrade, speech-in-noise) measure acoustic performance under controlled conditions; real-world benefit depends heavily on proper fit, acclimatization, and individual hearing loss.
 Always use the trial period. [src3, src4]